Joint replacement surgery in diabetic patients: What needs to be considered?

 - Strict hygiene during wound care.

-- Long-term administration of low-dose antibiotics in cases of high risk of infection.
+- Long-term administration of low-dose antibiotics in cases of high infection risk.

 Physiotherapy: Gentle mobilization is particularly important to ensure the functionality of the prosthesis without jeopardizing healing.